← Back to blog

 Customs handling fee: ~£20

-At the standard 12% UKGT rate (without DCTS), duty on the same shipment would be £155 — a difference of £31.
-At scale, across a season of regular orders, the saving from consistently claiming DCTS preference adds up to a meaningful reduction in landed costs.
+At the standard 12% UKGT rate (without DCTS), duty on the same shipment would be £155 — and because import VAT is charged on the duty-inclusive value, the VAT bill would rise to £290.
+Claiming the preference saves £186 on this one small shipment; across a season of regular orders, that compounds into thousands of pounds.
 See the full guide to importing clothing into the UK for how DCTS rates compare across all major sourcing countries.

 How to Claim the Preference: The GSP Origin Declaration